 Plan ahead with reservations for flights from Fairbanks.
 However, leave room for numerous weather-related delays.
 Once you are in the national park, soak up that feeling of peace and tranquility, knowing that the rest of mankind is hundreds, if not thousands of miles away.

 Here is a list of National Park Service approved air taxi operators that operate in Gates of the Arctic.

 Places to Go

-There are no visitor centers, museums, or exhibits to see in Gates of the Arctic National Park.
+There are no museums or exhibits to see in Gates of the Arctic National Park.
 What it lacks in ‘buildings,’ the park makes up for in spectacular outdoor attractions.
 Here are a few that will take your breath away:

 These six rivers have been designated as National Wild and Scenic Rivers, meaning that the rivers have outstanding natural, cultural, and recreational values that need to be preserved.